 There’s a “parking space” for prams, a microwave for warming milk, an outdoor baby changing table, and a kiddy’s play area off to one side.
 Oh, and a deck chair-strewn glade for “older kiddies” to forget the stress of modern life and regress into the optimism of more innocent times.

 Follow the directions for Schönbrunn.
-Landtmann’s Jausen Station is about 200m off to the right as you face the rear of the palace, “hidden away” among the trees.
+Landtmann’s Jausen Station is about 200m off to the right as you face the palace on the garden side, “hidden away” among the trees.
 You can also reach it from the eastern side of the park where the Schönbrunn subway station is.
 See the map below for details…